 Prereq.: JAPN 335 or permission of instructor.
-Continuation of JAPN 335 with emphasis on development of reading comprehension skills.
+Taught in Japanese.
+Designed to continue developing oral proficiency through further study of grammar and discussion of contemporary texts.
 Spring.
 [I]

 Journalism

 JRN 200 Introduction to Journalism 3

 Prereq.: ENG 110.
 Introduction to the principles of journalism.
 Instruction in writing the basic news story; overview of issues such as journalistic ethics, the First Amendment, and the role of journalists in a democratic society.
 This is a prerequisite for all journalism courses.
 Skill Area I